alexbmoreira/star-wars-db/README.md

 If I were to spend more time on the project I would first work to clean up code and modularize where I can.
 One example is that the fetch calls take place inside each component, but it would be better to have that code moved to a separate module.
 This would allow for reusability if necessary, while also making the code more readable and easier to understand.

 If I wanted to add more features to the app like users liking characters, I could use Redux for state management instead of react hooks.
-I can better act as a single source of truth for the app's state, and is likely a more scalable option over hooks for a larger app.
+It can better act as a single source of truth for the app's state, and is likely a more scalable option over hooks for a larger app.